jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 ## Comments

 This is a fun take on probabilistic programming.
-In particular I find a few aspects of it pretty attractive:
+In particular I find a few aspects of the whole setup to be pretty attractive:

 * We use a primitive, limited instruction set to parameterize both programs (via `Free`), and running programs (via `Cofree`).
 These off-the-shelf